turbot/steampipe-plugin-hibp/docs/tables/hibp_paste.md

   hibp_paste
 where
   account = 'billy@example.com'
-  and date is not null
+  and date is not null;
 ```